top of page

 0007

-Once approved, you will need to collect your GCC Mines & Works certificate in person at the DMR offices.
+Once approved, you must collect your GCC Mines & Works certificate in person at the DMR offices.
 You must bring your identity document when collecting the certificate.
-Alternatively, you can send someone to collect for you but must do the following:
+Alternatively, you can send someone to collect for you, but must do the following:

 Conclusion

 Getting the GCC Mines & Works is a relatively lengthy process.
-It is, however, easy if you follow the nine steps presented above.
+However, the nine steps presented above are easy to follow.

 The GCC Mines & Works is not for everyone.
-You must understand the context of the GCC Mines & Works before starting the journey.
+Before starting the journey, you must understand the context of the GCC Mines & Works.
 The basic questions you should answer before beginning the journey are as follows:

-• Are you ready to deal with the challenging journey of getting acceptance to commence training and finding a registered mentor?
+Are you ready to face the challenging journey of getting accepted to commence training and finding a registered mentor?

-• Are you ready for the challenge of securing a training position with one of the mines?
+Are you ready to secure a training position with one of the mines?

 If you answer yes to all the above questions, then the GCC Mines & Works might be for you.